rclone/rclone/MANUAL.md

 If the destination is a drive backend then server-side copying will be attempted if possible.

-Use the -i flag to see what would be copied before copying.
+Use the --interactive/-i or --dry-run flag to see what would be copied before copying.

 ### exportformats